 Receive an email notification every time an advertiser purchases a link off your website and have the ability to reject that advertiser.
 If you (the publisher) approve the ad, then the ad is placed immediately.
 If we do not hear back from you in 24 hours the ad will be reviewed by our Text Link Ads editors.

 Many website owners have reported that they are making more money with text-link-ads than with adsense, but that is likely only because they are operating low-quality sites with little traffic.
-Many website owners will earn much more on adsense than they will with text-link-ads.
+Many of you will earn much more on adsense than they will with text-link-ads.

 For publishers, the problem is mostly with the quality of the advertisers in the TLA network – you will get a lot of irrelevant spam offers, perhaps even automated – and you need to spend time rejecting those offers, which further lowers the value of being a publisher with TLA.
 The time required to review ads is simply not worth the money that you can earn, because, its near 90% of all the requests you get that will be spam.
 This may be different depending on your website keywords.
 Etc. But it's our impression that a lot of advertisers don't even look at the sites properly before they hit the buy button.